Help us build a fairer justice system for children and vulnerable people

 Express an interest

 We would also be very grateful if you could spare the time to complete our online equalities monitoring form.
 This is intended to be anonymous and will be treated as such.
 It does not have to be done at the same time as your expression of interest.
 It does not request your name.
-However, please be aware that as there will not be a large volume of expressions of interest, it may be possible to identify you from the
+However, please be aware that as there will not be a large volume of expressions of interest, it may be possible to identify you from the details you provide.

 All expressions of interest will be reviewed by the Board.